kubeideas/linkedsecrets/docs/index.md

 metadata:
   name: <LINKEDSECRET-NAME>
 spec:
-  deployment: <DEPLOYMENT-NAME>
+  rolloutRestartDeploy: <DEPLOYMENT-NAME>
   keepSecretOnDelete: <true | false>
-  secretName: <SECRET-NAME-CREATED-AND-MAINTAINED-BY-LINKEDSECRETS-ON-KUBERNETES>
+  secretName: <KUBERNETES-SECRET-NAME-CREATED-AND-MAINTAINED-BY-LINKEDSECRETS>
   schedule: <"@every 10m" | ANY-OTHER-SYNCHRONIZATION-INTERVAL>
   suspended: <true | false>
 ```

-## deployment
+## Field rolloutRestartDeploy

 Set this field with deployment's name which secret is maintained by LinkedSecrets.
-If any change is detected, Linkedsecrets will rollout all deployment's pods automatically.
+If any change is detected, Linkedsecrets will roll out all deployment's pods automatically.
 This field can be omitted if you don't whant to use this feature.

-## keepSecretOnDelete
+## Field keepSecretOnDelete

 Set this field to **`true`** if you want to keep secret intact after Linkedsecret object is deleted.
 This field can be omitted if you don't whant to use this feature.

 This feature is particularly useful in upgrade situations.

-## secretName
+## Field secretName

-Set this field with Kubernetes Secret name you want.
-Linkedsecrets will create it with data retrieved from Cloud Secret.
+It defines the Kubernetes Secret name that will be created and maintained by Linkedsecrets.

-## schedule
+## Field schedule

 Linkedsecrets synchronization is executed based on schedule.
 Pre-defined cron expressions and Classic cron expressions are accepted.